 Am I entitled to spousal support?

 Whether you are entitled to spousal support or not depends on the facts and circumstances of your case.
-Guiding factors that are considered include: length of marriage, educational background, age of parties, ability to work, ability to pay, lifestyle and health.
-We must look at each case individually.
+Guiding factors include: length of marriage, educational background, age of parties, ability to work, lifestyle and health.
+It’s important to look at each case individually.

-What should I expect when hiring a divorce attorney?
+What should I expect when hiring a divorce lawyer?